cpp-for-yourself/lectures-and-homeworks/lectures/templates_how_classes.md

   Maximum(3.14, 42.42);     // double
 }
 ```
 Here, we call it just like a normal function.
 There is no way to tell it is a template function at the call site.
-The reason for this is that we have a single template parameter that specifies the type of the input arguments, both of which have this `NumberType` type.
+The reason for this is that we have a single template parameter `NumberType` that specifies the type of the input arguments, both of which have this `NumberType` type.
 This makes it easy for the compiler to figure out which template function instantiation to use without us giving it any hints.
 So when it sees two integers it knows to instantiate the function:
 <!--
 `CPP_SETUP_START`
 $PLACEHOLDER